RozyKojek/YOLOv3-Inference/SETUP.md

 # How to Setup Python and Jupyter Notebook on Windows

 ## How to Setup Python
 Tuliskan langkah-langkahnya di sini.
+(Kelompok I)

 ## How to Setup Pytorch
 Tuliskan langkah-langkahnya di sini.
+(Kelompok II)

 ## How to Setup Jupyter Notebook
 Tuliskan langkah-langkahnya di sini.
+(Kelompok II)